 Young tenor Ian McEuen has been praised for his versatility as a performer, impressing audiences with his "sweet lyric tone" and "gravitas on the stage,“ as well as his ability to evoke laughter "just for walking across the stage."
-Mr. McEuen began the 2016-17 season with his role and company debuts as Oliver Sacks in the UrbanArias production of The Man who Mistook his Wife for a Hat.
+Mr. McEuen began the 2018/19 season with his role and company debuts as Lt.
+Torasso in Signature Theatre’s production of Sondheim’s Passion.
+He will continue the season with another role and company debut, when he appears as Ramendado in Annapolis Opera’s Carmen.
+The 2017/18 season afforded Mr. McEuen the rare opportunity to cover roles in two world premiere operas, Elizabeth Cree (Dan Leno) and We Shall Not Be Moved (John Little), as part of Opera Philadelphia’s inaugural festival, O17.
+He continued the season with another world premiere, playing the Redwood Son and various other roles in the UrbanArias production of Randall Eng’s Florida.
+The season wrapped up with Mr. McEuen returning to one of his signature roles, Tobias Ragg in Sweeney Todd, for his company debuts with Baltimore Concert Opera and Atlanta Opera.
+Mr. McEuen began the 2016/17 season with his role and company debuts as Oliver Sacks in the UrbanArias production of The Man who Mistook his Wife for a Hat.
 In a turn of events rare in the opera world, he immediately reprised the role in a new production with Quantum Theatre.
-Most recently, he made his role and house debuts as Tobias Ragg in Sweeney Todd with New Orleans Opera.
-Next, Mr. McEuen will appear as Pang for his company and role debuts in Virginia Opera's Turandot.
-He will finish the season with his Kennedy Center Opera House debut as Goro in Jun Kaneko's production of Madame Butterfly at Washington National Opera.
+Later in the season, he made his role and house debuts as Tobias Ragg in Sweeney Todd with New Orleans Opera and Pang in Turandot with Virginia Opera.
+He finished the season with his Kennedy Center Opera House debut as Goro in Jun Kaneko's production of Madame Butterfly with Washington National Opera.

 After making his professional operatic debut in Fort Worth Opera's production of Mark Adamo's Lysistrata in 2012, Mr. McEuen joined the company as a Studio Artist for two seasons.
 During his time with the company, Mr. McEuen sang Der Tanzmeister in Ariadne auf Naxos, Padre Antonio in the professional premiere of With Blood, with Ink, and Figaro in the world premiere of Figaro and the Zombie Apocalypse.
 He also performed various roles in the company's groundbreaking Frontiers programs.
 In November 2013, he created the roles of the Hippo and Holy Man in the world premiere of Jeanine Tesori and J.D.
 McClatchy’s The Lion, the Unicorn and Me for his debut at Washington National Opera.
 The following summer, he returned for his second season as a Young Artist at the Glimmerglass Festival, where sang Goro in Francesca Zambello’s production of Madame Butterfly.
 In the 2014-2015 season, Mr. McEuen joined the roster of the Metropolitan Opera, covering St. Brioche in a new production of The Merry Widow directed by Susan Stroman.
 He continued 2015 singing Monostatos in Die Zauberflöte for his debut with Arizona Opera.